dipayan90/autoerroretry/README.md

  List<String> messageList = Collections.singletonList(s);
 ```

 Publish the object that needs to be retried.
-SQS Url will be required here :
+FIFO based SQS Url will be required here :

 ```java